Maher-joudeh/Tawuniya/README.md

 ### Line of Business Themes

 - **General Theme - Light Mode**
-  For the General line of business, matching Motor and Health in structure and style.
+  Tailored colors and formatting for the General line of business.
 - **Health Theme - Light Mode**
   Tailored colors and formatting for the Health line of business.